-- (1) If the chief executive officer of a law enforcement agency that must keep a register of covert acts under this division considers it appropriate, the chief executive officer may, in writing, authorise a person who may not otherwise inspect the law enforcement agency's register to inspect the register on the conditions the chief executive officer considers appropriate. - (2) However, the chief executive officer may authorise the person to inspect the register only if the officer is satisfied the inspection is necessary- - (a) for an investigation into a serious indictable offence, corruption or a major offence in which information in the register may be relevant; or - (b) for maintaining the register; or corruption see the Crime and Corruption Act 2001, schedule 2.
+(1) If the chief executive officer of a law enforcement agency that must keep a register of covert acts under this division considers it appropriate, the chief executive officer may, in writing, authorise a person who may not otherwise inspect the law enforcement agency's register to inspect the register on the conditions the chief executive officer considers appropriate.

-- (c) for preparing an application for an approval, authorisation, order or warrant of a kind to which this division applies; or - (d) for monitoring compliance with this Act. - (3) The person authorised to inspect the register may inspect it only to the extent necessary for the purpose for which the authority is given.
+- (2) However, the chief executive officer may authorise the person to inspect the register only if the officer is satisfied the inspection is necessary- - (a) for an investigation into a serious indictable offence, corruption or a major offence in which information in the register may be relevant; or - (b) for maintaining the register; or - (c) for preparing an application for an approval, authorisation, order or warrant of a kind to which this division applies; or - (d) for monitoring compliance with this Act. - (3) The person authorised to inspect the register may inspect it only to the extent necessary for the purpose for which the authority is given.